 Spider vein removal

-If the underlying cause is a disease or other health problem, the doctor will need to address and treat that problem before treating the cosmetic aspect of spider veins.
+Spider veins don't typically go away on their own and usually require treatment.
+If the underlying cause of your spider veins is a vein disease or other health problem, your doctor will need to address that first.

-There are two kinds of treatments available for spider veins — using light and using injections — but they're both aimed at the same thing: shrinking the veins so that they eventually fade away and disappear.
+The two kinds of treatments available for spider veins use either chemical injections or light to shrink your veins so that they eventually fade away and disappear.

 Light treatment for spider veins

 In spider vein laser treatment, a high-intensity beam of light is pointed at the spider veins, heating them up and destroying them, eventually causing them to disappear.
 Laser treatment is considered the optimal treatment for spider veins on the face and can be used on other parts of the body, but it's rarely used on the legs.
-It takes a few treatments to be fully effective.
+It may take multiple treatments for full effectiveness.

 Intense pulsed light (IPL) treatment is much like laser treatment, but it's not as precisely focused.
 IPL uses concentrated pulses of light which selectively damages and destroys abnormal veins, including small spider veins and small vascular birthmarks.
 Intense light therapy is best suited for vascular lesions located slightly deeper in the skin than those treated with other procedures.
-This treatment may be recommended when sclerotherapy or laser therapy does not effectively treat the superficial vein.
+This treatment may be recommended when other options can't effectively treat the superficial vein.